The Intent-Led Pipeline System for Tech Vendors

 • Feature lists with no context

-• Landing pages that look identical to your competitors'
+• Landing pages identical to your competitors'

 • Follow-ups that repeat the first message